Existence and Uniqueness Results for Double-Free-Boundary Problems in Fluid Dynamics: Qualitative properties of solutions

-as follows by applying the divergence Theorem to the sub-harmonic function ${\rm ln}(a(p))$ in $\omega$.
-By stringing the inequalities in (\ref{eqn 4B.2}), (\ref{eqn 4B.3}), and (\ref{eqn 4B.4}) into a chain of inequalities, we determine that the double-integral over over $\omega$ in (\ref{eqn 4B.4}) vanishes, and that the two arc integrals (in (\ref{eqn 4B.4})) are equal; also that the two signed curvature integrals in (\ref{eqn 4B.3})) are equal; in fact that $\tilde{\theta}_2(p_1)-\hat{\theta}_1(p_1)=0$ and $\hat{\theta}_1(p_2)-\tilde{\theta}_2(p_2)=0$, since the latter two expressions are non-negative and sum to zero.
-Since ${\rm ln}(a(p))$ is sub-harmonic in $\omega$, it follows that it is harmonic in $\omega$.
-Finally, we conclude by integrating the equalities in (\ref{eqn 4B.1}), (\ref{eqn 4B.1a}) that
+as follows by applying the divergence Theorem to the sub-harmonic function ${\rm ln}\big(a(p)\big)$ in $\omega$.
+By stringing the inequalities in (\ref{eqn 4B.2}), (\ref{eqn 4B.3}), and (\ref{eqn 4B.4}) into a chain of inequalities which are all in the same direction and begin and end with zero, we determine that all the inequalities in the chain are in fact equalities.
+Therefore, the double-integral over $\omega$ in (\ref{eqn 4B.4}) vanishes, and the two arc integrals (in (\ref{eqn 4B.4})) are equal; also the two signed curvature integrals in (\ref{eqn 4B.3})) are equal; in fact $\tilde{\theta}_2(p_1)-\hat{\theta}_1(p_1)=0$ and $\hat{\theta}_1(p_2)-\tilde{\theta}_2(p_2)=0$, since the latter two expressions are non-negative and sum to zero.
+Since ${\rm ln}\big(a(p)\big)$ is sub-harmonic in $\omega$, it follows that it is harmonic in $\omega$.
+Finally, we conclude by integrating the equations in (\ref{eqn 4B.1}), (\ref{eqn 4B.1a}) that